decode-detroit/minerva/README.md

 * Installation of Rust: https://www.rust-lang.org/
 * Installation of GTK+: https://www.gtk.org/ (This is usually installed already on GNU/Linux systems.
 Search for package libgtk-3-0.)

-To take advantage of all Minerva's features, you'll need ZMQ bindings and a Redis server.
+To take advantage of all Minerva's features, you'll need ZMQ bindings, an audio library (platform specific) and a Redis server.
 * ZMQ bindings provide an easy and reliable way to network your devices.
 On GNU/Linux systems, you can install the package libzmq3-dev.
+* Audio support allows you to trigger and control audio playback directly within Minerva.
 * Redis provides real-time crash recovery to make sure your systems run reliably.

 Installation instructions for these are below in "Installing Extras".
 If you're just looking to experiment, you can safely get by without these features. :)